-Since there’s 6 of us, it’s an even longer wait have a peek at this website.
+Since there’s 6 of us, it’s an even longer wait.

 Being good parents, we’d make the kids eat their eggs and meat first, and they’d wash it down with a tall glass of OJ.
 Then came the goodies.
 You know, the carb-loaded, sugar-coma inducing goodness: waffles.

 Any hope of a family, fun-filled, hug-fest were history.
 The kids would get worse, my patience would run out, and eventually my husband would explode.
 All of this was just on the way back home.